The History of Mana: How an Austronesian Concept Became a Video Game Mechanic

 His timing was perfect.
 In the late 1950s a massive bolus of baby boomers was slowly being pushed through the American education system and out into the counterculture.
 These young people were looking for strange new worlds to replace the square one they had grown up in.
 Psychedelia famously provided a way to explore inner space, but young Americans began looking outside their country for cosmic assistance as well.
 Intellectuals such as Victor Turner and Joseph Campbell were widely read.
 Eliade was just a small part of this cultural movement, but he was a key part for our story because he was one of the few academics who read about the Pacific and wrote about mana—a concept that might otherwise have disappeared in the deluge of European and Asian cultural material being consumed by the baby boomers.

 And consume it they did—especially in California, where mana made the leap from the counterculture to gaming.
 Alan Watts wrote The Way of Zen in 1957, introducing the United States to Japanese Buddhism.
 The San Francisco Zen Center was founded in 1962, as was the Esalen Institute at Big Sur.
 Timothy Leary published The Psychedelic Experience in 1964.
 In 1965 Lord of the Rings was published in paperback in the United States, beginning decades of Tolkienmania and legitimating the burgeoning but disrespected genre of fantasy fiction.
-In 1966 the “psychedelic medivealism” of the San Francisco Bay Area gave birth to the Society for Creative Anachronism—the same year the Beatles began producing psychedelic music and George Harrison introduced fans to the raga.
+In 1966 the “psychedelic medivealism” of the San Francisco Bay Area gave birth of the Society for Creative Anachronism—the same year the Beatles began producing psychedelic music and George Harrison introduced fans to the raga.

 This was world that received Dungeons and Dragons when it first appeared in 1974.
 The first modern role playing game, D&D’s key innovation was to combine the rule systems of tabletop wargaming with the setting of fantasy fiction and the interpersonal improvisation and role-playing that had been percolating in gaming and fan communities for years.
 D&D would fundamentally shape all future video games, role playing games, science fiction and fantasy, and global popular culture more generally.
 Its influences ricochet across recent cultural history like twenty-sided dice in a rolling tray.
 Even in the backlash it was powerful: the anti-D&D made-for-TV movie Monsters and Mazes, for instance, was one of Tom Hanks’s first leading roles and helped lead him to megastardom.

 Mana did not make it into the D&D rulebook because Gary Gygax and the other creators of D&D based their magic system on the novels of Jack Vance, where a limited number of spells could be memorized, cast once, and then forgotten.
 But it didn’t matter.
 The gaming and fantasy world that gave birth to D&D soon spawned an entire ecosystem of derivatives, many better than the original.
-They often used the expedient of ‘spell points’ or ‘energy points’ to model magic use: spells cost points to cast, you had a set pool of points to spend on whatever spells you wanted to cast, and when you used up your spell points you were spell-less.
+They often used the expedient of ‘spell points’ or ‘energy points’ to model magic use: spells cost points to cast, you had a set pool of points to spend on whatever spells you wanted to case, and when you used up your spell points you were spell-less.
 Spell points made good sense in terms of game mechanics, but they didn’t make sense in terms of the fantasy worlds where these games took place.
 What force were spell casters drawing on?
 The concept of mana came to the rescue.

 Mana has been floating around fantasy and gaming fandoms for some time, partially because of Eliade, but also because of Larry Niven.
 In 1969, Larry Niven published the short story “Not Long Before The End.”
 The story was set in the distant past, when the environment was suffused with mana.
 Wizards consumed mana by casting spells, slowly using it up.
 The result was our current, disenchanted world.
 Published four years after Frank Herbert’s Dune and the same year as the Santa Barbara oil spill, some people saw in Niven’s work an ecological message about nonrenewable resources.
 In fact, Niven’s inspiration was a book he had read in college: Peter Worsley’s The Trumpet Shall Sound.
 Worsley’s book described cargo cults in New Guinea, many of which drew on Austronesian visions of the distant past as a time of powerful ancestors whose knowledge and capacities had been imperfectly handed down to us in the present.
 The story was superbly told, frequently anthologized, and resulted in several spin-offs.
 As a result, word of mana spread.

 In California’s atmosphere of psychedelic medievalism, Eliade’s influence was more direct.
 The Bay Area was home to a variety of growing movements: the Society for Creative Anachronism, growing neo-paganism, and a lot of people who were into D&D. One of them, David Hargrave, produced a variant of Dungeons and Dragons in the mid 1970s that he published in a series of books known as the Arduin Grimoire.
 Hargrave built the magic system for his game with the help of Isaac Bonewits, the future Archdruid of the New Reformed Druids of North America.
-Bonewits shared Eliade’s love of synthesis and sense of adventure—he had a bachelor’s degree in ‘magic’ from the University of Califoria, a major of his own design.
-Bonewits certainly read Eliade, and worked to synthesize the disparate religious systems he read about into a single system.
-The result was ‘neo-paganism,’ a movement that Bonewits helped found.
+Bonewits shared Eliade’s love of synthesis and sense of adventure—he had a bachelor’s degree in ‘magic’ from the University of Califoria, a major of his own design Bonewits certainly read Eliade, and worked to synthesize the disparate religious systems he read about into a single system.
+The result, was ‘neo-paganism’ a movement that Bonewits helped found.
 In fact, in 1978 Bonewits produced the book “Authentic Thaumaturgy” which described how to create in-game magic systems based on how real magic worked.
-The Arduin Grimoire, RuneQuest, and other games drew strongly on Bonewits' expertise with ‘real’ magic when they designed their ‘fantasy’ versions.
+The Arduin Grimoire, RuneQuest, and other games drew strongly on Bonewits expertise with ‘real’ magic when they designed their ‘fantasy’ versions.

 D&D’s leap from the tabletop to the computer happened almost immediately, although it took a bit longer for mana to follow it.
-The computer, like LSD, was utilized by America’s military industrial complex, only to be appropriated by the counterculture as a tool for self-expression.
+The computer, like LSD, was created by America’s military industrial complex, only to be appropriated by the counterculture as a tool for self-expression.
 A lot of this appropriation took place in Silicon Valley, within driving distance of Isaac Bonewits’s coven.
 It was a match made in heaven: the same eggheads who played D&D and read Larry Niven also programmed computers.
 The speed with which people wrote D&D-inspired video games was breathtaking: Dungeons and Dragons hit shelves in January 1974.
 By August 1975 the first computer version appeared.

-The earliest computer games inspired by Dungeons and Dragons were pretty crude—too crude, in fact, to have the complex spell mechanics of table top games.
+This earliest computer games inspired by Dungeons and Dragons were pretty crude—too crude, in fact, to have the complex spell mechanics of table top games.
 It would not be until the 1980s when computer games would have complex implementations of magic.
 When they did, the most influential ones used a spell point system.
 Ultima III appeared in 1983 and used magic points, which were abbreviated in on-screen as ‘MP.’
 Final Fantasy, the famous Japanese role playing game, also adopted MP when it appeared in 1987.
 That same year, in the States, the highly influential video game Dungeon Master made it clear that the ‘M’ in ‘MP’ stood for mana.

 The world of computing games was not immune to external influences.
 Mana was also making inroads elsewhere.
-In 1993 Richard Garfield produced Magic: The Gathering, the game they single-handedly created a whole new genre of geekdom: the trading card game.
+In 1993 Richard Garfield produced Magic: The Gathering, the game the single-handedly created a whole new genre of geekdom: the trading card game.
 In Magic: The Gathering (M:tG as it is known) players imagined themselves as powerful wizards, battling with each other for supremacy.
-Two players faced off against each other, playing cards drawn from their own custom-designed decks.
+Two players faced off against each other, playing cards drawn from a their own custom-designed decks.
 Each card was (to simplify a bit) a monster or enchantment which could be used to attack the other player’s cards.
 Strategically, it was a blast.
 But the game’s added addictive twist was cards were sold in baseball card-like packs.
-You never knew exactly what you would find when you opened a fresh pack, and the result was a ginormous secondary market where players bartered, traded, and bought cards as part of their quest for a perfect deck.
+You never knew exactly what you would find when you opened a fresh pack, and the result was a ginormous secondary market where players bartered, traded, about bought cards as part of their quest for a perfect deck.

 Mana was central to M:tG: it was the magical energy that players harvested from the land (that is, small cards with pictures of land on them) and used to activate the cards in their hand.
 If this sounds reminiscent of Larry Niven’s “Magic Goes Away” series, it’s because it was.
 The game even included a magical disk that consumes all magical creatures and artifacts around it, just as Niven’s story had.
 It is even called “Nevinyrral’s Disk,” which betrays the disk’s origins to anyone who can read backwards.